StudioEtrange/mambo/README.md

     * Settings / System Settings / Main / Authentication
         * Type : Organizr DB + Backend
         * Backend : plex
-        * Do get plex token / get plex machine (you can use command `./mambo info plex` to check plex server info)
+        * Do get plex token / then save
+        * Do get plex machine (you can use command `./mambo info plex` to check some plex server info)
         * Admin username : a plex user admin that will match admin organizr admin account
         * Strict plex friends : enabled (only plex friends are registered)
         * Enable Plex oAuth : enabled (active plex login to log into organizr)